-In your mind, murder is different than abortion because the preborn are hidden behind the veil of their mother’s body, making them seem like they are not human or alive.
+In your mind, murder is different than abortion because prenatal human beings are hidden behind the veil of their mother’s womb, making them seem like they are not human or alive.

-In my mind, as well as the scientific community’s mind, life begins at conception when the male and female DNA fuse.
+In my mind, as well as the scientific community’s mind, life begins at fertilization when the mother and father’s DNA fuse.
 The physical location of the child is irrelevant.
-They are human beings and deserve the protection of the law, the protection of a caring human community, and above all, the protection of their mother.
-After all, we were them and they are us – our DNA.
+They are human beings and deserve the protection of the law, the protection of a caring human community, and above all, the protection of their parents.
+After all, we are them and they are us.

 When someone is killed, their potential is destroyed along with their body and mind.
 It does not matter that someone has impacted the world in the past, it is only their future that is destroyed.
 If the amount of time you have lived mattered, the laws would impose more severe penalties for killing the elderly than for killing the young.
 Under our laws, they are equally punishable crimes.

 If someone sets a bomb off on a crowded street and instantly kills the people located near the bomb, were they aware of the act?
 When the Nazis filled ‘shower’ rooms full of Jewish men, women, and children, the victims thought they were simply going to bathe, but then the Nazis filled the chamber with Zyklon B, a cyanide based pesticide.
 The victims were unaware.